cjriches/simulatron/Documentation/instruction-set.md

 `HALT`: Immediately halt the processor.
 No further instructions will be executed under any circumstances, and the machine is safe to power off.

 `PAUSE`: Temporarily halt the processor.
 Any enabled interrupt will wake the processor, which will resume from where it left off and immediately execute the interrupt handler.
+Note that if the previously executed instruction was IRETURN (i.e. an interrupt was handled between the previous instruction and PAUSE), then PAUSE will immediately return without waiting; this makes it possible to write race-condition free code.

 `TIMER num_milliseconds`: Set the interrupt timer.
 It will send a timer interrupt after at least the given number of milliseconds, repeating indefinitely with the same period.
 A value of zero will disable the timer.